Course detail

 The practical tasks solved by students will cover:

-2. The ground-state properties: Take a model of a selected crystal and calculate its ground-state parameters (the equilibrium lattice parameter and the bulk or other elastic moduli).
+• The ground-state properties: How to calculate ground-state parameters of a selected crystal (the equilibrium lattice parameter and the bulk or other elastic moduli).

-4. Electronic structure of crystals: Calculate the charge density, density of states and the band structure of selected crystals.
+• Electronic structure of crystals: How to calculate the charge density, density of states and the band structure of selected crystals.

-5. Molecules: Make a model of a diatomic molecule and calculate its bond length and the dissociation energy.
+• Molecules: How to build a model of a molecule and calculate its bond length and the dissociation energy.

-6. Surfaces: Create a model of selected low-index surface of fcc or bcc crystal and calculate its surface energy.
+• Surfaces: How to create a model of selected low-index surfaces in fcc or bcc crystals and calculate its surface energy.

-7. Lattice dynamics: Compute the phonon spectrum of fcc Al using a supercell approach.
-Calculate vibrational frequency of H2 molecule.
+• Lattice dynamics: How to compute the phonon spectrum of a crystal using a supercell approach.
+How to calculate vibrational frequency of a diatomic molecule.

 Language of instruction